 Best Practices to Keep in Mind

 Chart patterns are helpful for assessing market psychology, but they are more subjective than technical indicators.
-In other words, there is no standard definition of “how parallel the shoulders need to be on a head and shoulders pattern” or “when the price might breakout from an ascending triangle.”
+In other words, there is no standard definition of “how parallel the shoulders need to be on a head and shoulders pattern” or “when the price might break out from an ascending triangle.”
 It’s up to each individual trader to define their own shapes.

 - Always Seek Confirmation: Chart patterns provide hints into market sentiment, but they shouldn't be the only basis for a trade — you should look for confirmations elsewhere.

-- Set a Stop Loss: Chart patterns can be helpful for setting stop loss levels.
+- Set a Stop Loss: Chart patterns can be helpful for setting stop-loss levels.
 For instance, a good stop loss for an ascending triangle breakout is the lower trend line.

 The Bottom Line

-Chart patterns provide traders with insights into market psychology, but they shouldn't be the only tool in a trader's tool belt.
+Crypto patterns provide traders with insights into market psychology, but they shouldn't be the only tool in a trader's tool belt.
 It's important to understand technical indicators and other market dynamics to achieve the best results.
 If you're an active crypto trader, it's equally important to ensure that your taxes are accurate.

 Disclaimer: This material has been prepared for informational purposes only, and is not intended to provide, tax, legal or financial advice.
 You should consult your own tax, legal, and accounting advisors before engaging in any transaction.